hikito-otikih/Final-Project-Chess/README.md

 # Final-Project-Chess
-Our chess game is in
+Our chess game (ChessGame.exe) is in
 ```cpp
 Final-Project-Chess\build\Release
 ```